Written by our resident expert Juraj

-Findlerhof, also known locally as Franz & Heidis, after its owners, is located on the Zermatt side of the resort near the village of Findeln.
+Findlerhof, also known locally as Franz & Heidis, after its owners, is located on the Zermatt side of the resort near the village of Findeln, just a few metres below Chez Vrony.
 This restaurant offers great local dishes, to be expected as it is run by two locals, and is paired with an incredible hand-selected wine list.
 The menu offers a great pasta and fish selection, great for the pescatarian, and is accessible for all skiers from beginner level; it is also accessible via a walking path.

-Chez Vrony, a chic restaurant and probably the most famous restaurant on the slopes, is a family owned restaurant run by Vrony.
-Again located in the village of Findeln on the Zermatt side, you can take the gondola up and walk down if you have non-skiers in your party, otherwise it’s a great ski-in restaurant accessible from a blue run.
+Chez Vrony, a chic restaurant and probably the most famous restaurant on the slopes, is family-owned with a long tradition.
+Again located in the village of Findeln on the Zermatt side, you can take the gondola up and walk down if you have non-skiers in your party, otherwise, it’s a great ski-in restaurant accessible from a blue run.
+When you get there, you will be seated most likely by one of the owners Max or Veronika.
+The view on the Matterhorn from the terrace is something you will never forget, and in combination with their traditional food and great wine, it’s fantastic.
 Pretty much everything on the menu is good, and the terrace offers great views of the Matterhorn on a clear day.
 Top trip – try the Wallisian platters.
+We also recommend the Vrony burger and variation of desserts.
+You will not be disappointed.

 CERVO, located in town with its own chalet accommodation too, boasts a fantastic restaurant and apres bar.
 If you’re stopping in for lunch, it is just a short ride back up the mountain on the Sunnegga funicular located by the restaurant.
 Known amongst regulars for its delicious truffle oil and parmesan chips, and locally sourced and reared meats, they place a strong focus on sustainability and quality.
 Views of the Matterhorn are also not to be sniffed at